happytm/ESP32_MP3_Decoder/README.md

 ### note for this fork

 * set configuration for "use SSD1306 OLED" in "Web Radio / Bluetooth Speaker"
 * unset configuration for "Halt when an SMP-untested function is called" in FreeRTOS.
+See https://github.com/espressif/esp-idf/blob/master/components/freertos/Kconfig#L43

 ## Required Software